 What do palatal expanders do?

 A 'palatal expander’ does exactly what the name says.
-These orthodontic appliances gradually expand the child palate (or arch), to help create room for the adult teeth to grow in correctly without causing crowding issues.
-Expanders are recommended for children who's jaw growth just isn't able to keep up with the space needed for the incoming permanent teeth.
+These orthodontic appliances gradually expand the child's palate (or arch), to help create room for the adult teeth to grow in correctly without causing crowding issues.
+Expanders are recommended for children whose jaw growth just isn't able to keep up with the space needed for the incoming permanent teeth.